Maison entiÚre·HÎte particulier

 Fridays at Three Wongaling Beach Cottage

-This contemporary architect designed beach house is just across the road from the beach with partial sea views from the large balcony.
+This contemporary architect designed beach house is just across the road from the beach.
+Take a two-minute stroll to get uninterrupted views of Dunk Island and feel the sand under your feet.

-Fully air conditioned with stylish new furniture & quality appliances, you will appreciate how much you can save by being next to the beach but not absolutely on it.
+Fully air conditioned with stylish furniture and quality appliances, you will appreciate how much you can save by being next to the beach but not absolutely on it.

-There is a book selection for both adults and children and board games as well for you to enjoy.
+There is a book selection and board games as well for you to enjoy.

-On the patio is a new Weber Q barbecue for your outdoor cooking needs.
+On the patio is a Weber Q barbecue for your outdoor cooking needs.

 After the timber cutters came the farmers, who introduced coffee, tea, bamboo, and mango plantations to the area.
 The remnants can still be seen today.
 The difficulty in shipping produce to markets, combined with a devastating cyclone in 1918, led to a general demise in farming until a road to the area was built in 1936.